 Another very impactful factor to consider when discussing IAPs is the increased brand loyalty it will generate among your user base.

 We know that almost every app category is saturated with apps, whose offerings are often quite similar.
-As a user, it’s hard to decide which one to go for and stay for long with so many options to discover and explore.
-So, it’s really important to hold onto your users and prevent them from migrating to other alternatives.
+As a user, it’s hard to decide which one to go for with so many options out there.
+So, for developers and marketers, it’s really important to hold onto your users and prevent them from migrating to competitors.
 In come in-app purchases.

 In other words, in-app purchases are a great way to ensure habitual use and engagement (that’s the final stage of app retention) and increase your user base’s loyalty and commitment to your brand.